sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     <!-- border -->![MDK](img-3.11.png)

 3. Open the `MDKProject.json` file and update it as needed.
-This file has some build-time configurations such as the application name, version and bundle ID.
+This file has some build-time configurations such as the application name, version, bundle ID and few others.

     <!-- border -->![MDK](img-3.4.png)